sifive/freedom-u-sdk/README.md

 enable the old serial driver, because the new one which works best on the Freedom Unleashed hardware unfortunately does not work on spike.

+The current build process also does not include an initrd with spike, so even if you do boot the kernel it will not have a root filesystem.
+If you would like to help, please see the qemu code for separate firmware and kernel payload options (commit 16aad29) or add an option to the riscv-pk build to allow a '--with-ramdisk' option, and send a patch or pull request.
 ```
 diff --git a/conf/linux_defconfig b/conf/linux_defconfig
 index cd87340..87b480f 100644